Technion236272/2022a-StudentHub/README.md

 * Find a group for a game night.
 * Find someone to go out to eat or share a drink with.
 * Find someone to place an order with and share delivery costs.
+* Chat with the ticket owner
+* Chat with the group that is particpating in a certain ticket ( Group Chat)

 ### Complementary features

 * All users will be verified upon registration by presenting their student ID.
-* Event Reminder .
+* Event Reminder (Notifactions).
+* Chat Notifcations (for recived messages).
-* 'Faviorite Tickets' tab which contains upcoming events and starred tickets.
+* 'Faviorite Tickets' tab which contains upcoming events that the people loved.
-* 'My Tickets' tab which contains created tickets.
+* 'My Tickets' tab which contains user created tickets.
+* Search bar for all types of searches.
+* Filtering option for entertamient tickets.